msatyan/AesModeCTR/README.md

 ## Licensed under the Apache License, Version 2.0 (the "License")

-# AesEncriptionModes
+# Aes Encription  with CTR mode

-This example (AesModeCTR) uses AES256 with CTR mode for encryption and decryption.
+This example (AesModeCTR) uses AES256 key with CTR mode for encryption and decryption.
 Then the data's length does not need to be a multiple of AES's block size.

 A pure AES encryption (ECB mode) will produce identical ciphertext blocks for identical plaintext blocks; that may not hide data patterns well.
 Then it is compromising message confidentiality,